If you have any further questions in relation to this policy, please contact our Data Protection Officer.

 We may use personal information about individuals to market our services, including by email.
-However, individuals always have the opportunity to elect not to receive further marketing information from us by writing to the Data Protection Officer, PwC, 18 CyberCity, Ebène, Mauritius or by emailing us.
-Please allow 28 days for your request to be processed.
+However, individuals have the right to object to the processing of personal data concerning him/her for such marketing by writing to the Data Protection Officer, PwC Centre, Avenue de Telfair, Telfair 80829, Moka or by emailing us.

-If we collect or use personal information in ways other than as stated in this policy, we will ensure we do so pursuant to the requirements of the DP Act.
+If we collect or use personal information in ways other than as stated in this policy, we will ensure we do so pursuant to the requirements of the Data Protection Act.

 PwC does not routinely disclose personal information to other organisations unless:

 We may also share non-personal, de-identified and aggregated information for research or promotional purposes.
 Except as set out in this policy, we do not sell or trade personal information to third parties, or allow such third parties to use that personal information.